Harvesting and Smoking Red Osier Dogwood

 How to Strip the Bark from Red Osier Dogwood

 You’ll need a sharp knife or box cutter blade.
 Strip away the red, then peel off the green.
 Beneath the green is a layer of bark that is white and hard.
-If you cut into it, you’ve cut too deeply.
+If you cut into the white pith, you’ve cut too deeply.
 The idea is to cut to it, but not beyond.

 Have you ever looked closely at the rind of a Red Delicious apple?
+It has a red skin—obviously—and a thin green layer, and the white apple fruit.
 Peeling red osier is a lot like peeling a Red Delicious.
 It even smells like apple!

 How to Dry and Cure Red Osier Dogwood Bark